Mayamariaruth/lohana/README.md

 ### Product Details

--
+- Details page consisting of product name, image, price, category tag (clickable tag to get to all products in that category), introduction, quantity input, add to bag/continue shopping buttons, detailed description and reviews section
+- Quantity input buttons disables at 1 and 99 due to min/max quantity able to be added
+- Error form message if user tries to add more than 1-99 quantity
+- Reviews display with name, review and time of entry
+- Review container is scrollable to not take up to much space on the page
+- Reviews can be edited/deleted in the admin panel

 ![Product details](docs/features/product-det.png)
 ![Reviews](docs/features/reviews.png)

 ### Contact Form

-- 'POST' contact form for all shoppers to contact the store.
+- 'POST' contact form for all shoppers to contact the store
-- All messages displayed in the admin panel.
+- All messages displayed in the admin panel and can be edited/deleted

 ![Contact form](docs/features/contact.png)

 ### Contact Form Success

--
+- Simple success template with a button to all products

 ![Contact form success](docs/features/contact-success.png)

 ### User Profile - Delivery Details

-- User profile only accessible by the logged in user.
+- User profile only accessible by the logged in user
-- Three tabs for each section of the page.
+- Three tabs for each section of the page
+- Displaying user's delivery details from either checkout (save info button) or if they've added them themselves in the form
-- Delivery details tab with the user's saved delivery details and a form to update the details.
+- Pre-populated form to update the details

 ![Profile delivery](docs/features/prof-delivery.png)